Invalidthoughts/alx-low_level_programming/0x00-hello_world/README.md

-wrote a programme that prints using puts
+wrote a C program without using any function in the name section